wacncontent/CustomizeTool/output/articles/best-practices-api-implementation.md

 	- The relationship between the object being returned and the object described by the link.
 In this case "self" indicates that the link is a reference back to the object itself (similar to a `this` pointer in many object-oriented languages), and "orders" is the name of a collection containing the related order information.

-	- The hyperlink (`HRef`) for the object being described by the link in the form of a URI.
+	- The hyperlink (`Href`) for the object being described by the link in the form of a URI.

 	- The type of HTTP request (`Action`) that can be sent to this URI.

-	- The format of any data (`LinkedResourceMIMETypes`) that should be provided in the HTTP request or that can be returned in the response, depending on the type of the request.
+	- The format of any data (`Types`) that should be provided in the HTTP request or that can be returned in the response, depending on the type of the request.

 	The HATEOAS links shown in the example HTTP response indicate that a client application can perform the following operations: